Deogyusan National Park

 Deogyusan National Park (덕유산국립공원) is located in the provinces of Jeollabuk-do and Gyeongsangnam-do, South Korea.
 It was designated as the 10th national park in 1975.
 The park is home to a total of 1,067 plant species, 32 mammal species, 130 bird species, 9 amphibian species, 13 reptile species, 28 fish species, and 1,337 insect species.
-Endangered animals in the park include Flying squirrel, Marten and Otter.
+Endangered animals in the park include Siberian flying squirrel, yellow-throated marten and Eurasian otter.